damianoneill/nc-hammer/README.md

 A sleep Action is a pause in the execution of a block.
 The sleep action defines a duration in Milliseconds.

-A netconf Action is a definition for a NETCONF operation.
+A netconf Action is a definition for a NETCONF operation or a NETCONF Message.
 The NETCONF operations that are supported are [get](https://tools.ietf.org/html/rfc6241#page-48), [get-config](https://tools.ietf.org/html/rfc6241#page-35) and [edit-config](https://tools.ietf.org/html/rfc6241#page-37).
 The parameters that are available for each netconf action reflect the parameters defined in the [NETCONF Specification](https://tools.ietf.org/html/rfc6241).

 For e.g. the NETCONF RPC message containing an edit-config operation